ryan50500/gig-developer-test/README.md

 A React betting application built with Vite and Redux Toolkit.
 Users can view matches, add bets to a bet slip, adjust stakes, and calculate potential winnings.

-## Features

-- 📱 View available matches with odds
-- 🎯 Add/remove bets from bet slip
-- 💰 Adjust stakes with +/- controls or manual input
-- 🧮 Real-time calculation of potential winnings

 ## Tech Stack

 - **React 18** with Vite (TypeScript setup, primarily using JSX)